Hadi-M-Ibrahim/PythagoreanTheoremProof/README.md

 # PythagoreanTheoremProof

-One of the proof visualisations I made in my time teaching mathematics.
+One of the proof visualizations I made in my time teaching mathematics.